X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsection{ATCA}

 \src\ was observed by the Australia Telescope Compact Array (\atca) on 2024-03-29 and 2024-04-01 under project code CX566.
 Observations on 2024-03-29 ran between 11:29:40 UT and 13:18:20 UT, while on 2024-04-01, \src\ was observed between 12:43:20 UT and 20:25:30 UT.
 Data were recorded at central frequencies of 5.5~GHz and 9~GHz, with 2~GHz of bandwidth at each frequency.
-For both epochs, we used PKS B1934$-$638 for primary bandpass and flux calibration, and J1631$-$4345 for gain calibration.
+For both epochs, we used PKS B1934$-$638 for primary bandpass and flux calibration and J1631$-$4345 for gain calibration.
 Data were calibrated and imaged, following standard procedures with the Common Astronomy Software Application \citep[\texttt{CASA} version 5.1.2;][]{CASA2022PASP..134k4501C}.
 Imaging used a Briggs robust parameter of zero, balancing sensitivity and angular resolution, as well as suppressing sidelobes from bright sources in the field. \src\ was detected on both epochs.
-Fitting for a point source in the image plane, we measure flux densities of $720 \pm 60$~$\mu$Jy at 5.5~GHz and $385 \pm 50$~$\mu$Jy at 9~GHz on 2024-03-29 and $720 \pm 30$~$\mu$Jy at 5.5~GHz and $595 \pm 30$~$\mu$Jy at 9~GHz on 2024-04-01.
+Flux densities (see Section 3.6) were measured by fitting for a point source in the image plane.

 Our \atca\ observation taken on 2024-04-01 had sufficient hour angle coverage that we can measure the radio polarization.
 To do so, we used the unpolarised PKS B1934$-$638 to solve for antenna leakages and the \texttt{CASA} task \textit{qufromgains} to model the polarization angle of the gain calibrator.
 No linear (or circular) polarization was detected at either frequency.
 Stacking the 5.5~GHz and 9~GHz data together to provide our deepest limits gives 3$\sigma$ upper limits of $<$6\% on linear polarization and $<$4\% on the circular polarization (at 7.25~GHz).